emredagli/physics-constants-explorer/README.md

 * s is second
 * K is Kelvin

-So as you see, σ was [theoretically proofed](https://en.wikipedia.org/wiki/Stefan%E2%80%93Boltzmann_law) & formulated by the other physical & mathematical constants.
+Formulation of `σ` was [theoretically derived](https://edisciplinas.usp.br/pluginfile.php/48089/course/section/16461/qsp_chapter10-plank.pdf) by using the other physical & mathematical constants.

 Now, let's think oppositely & assume we have a function which takes: